-This tea kettle is for you if you are a traditional kind of soul.
+This Simplex Kettle is for you if you are a traditional kind of soul.
 Maybe you remember growing up with one just like this sitting on the stove of your childhood home or you remember seeing it when you visited your grandparents.

 It’s for you if you enjoy the process of preparing tea in a traditional way.
 If doing so is soothing and soul-nourishing for you.

 It’s for you if you love your tea and also love to admire, hold, and feel the beautiful piece of art in which you prepared it.
 Remember, beauty itself is nourishment for the soul.

 It’s for you if you would love to have a piece of functioning art to enjoy now and then pass down as an heirloom in the future.

 It’s for you if you want to give someone a gift to be treasured and remembered forever.
 Kate and William received one as a wedding present.
 That’s certainly saying something!

 Taking Care of Your Simplex Heritage Copper Tea Kettle